National Water Hygiene

 “The updated National Water Hygiene Scheme is founded on the best practice enshrined in the water industry’s Principles of Water Supply Hygiene.
 It provides personnel in the sector with knowledge and awareness of the public health implications of their roles and enables water companies and contractors working on water supply systems to demonstrate their commitment to the promotion of a public health culture in delivery of routine activities.”

 Find Out More

-If you would like to get trained in this scheme, please see our guidance for finding a training provider.
-If you are a trainer and would like to deliver this scheme, please see our guidance for Getting Approved.
+If you would like to get trained in this scheme, please use our scheme search to find a trainer.
+If you are a trainer and would like to deliver this scheme, please see our guidance on delivering passport schemes.

 If you have any queries relating to EUSR or the evidence requirements for any of our schemes or programmes, please contact the EUSR Support team.
 We are available Monday – Friday, 8.00am – 5.00pm via email email@example.com or tel: 0121 745 1310.